Why is goal-setting important in dance?

-Here are my 5 surefire ways to crush your dance goals this year:
+5 ways to achieve your dance goals

-1.)
-Set specific dance goals: Goal-setting is just the first step in achieving your dance goals, but I find it is often the place where it is easiest to get derailed.
+Goal-setting is just the first step in achieving your dance goals, but I find it is often the place where it is easiest to get derailed.
 Many dancers are too vague when determining their goals.
 For example, gaining more flexibility is a big goal for many dancers, especially in the early years of their training.
 But if our goal is to simply to “improve our flexibility,” there is a big chance that we’ll fail no matter how hard we’re working – or at least, we’ll perceive ourselves as having failed.
 When a goal is too general, we will never know when we’ve actually reached it, and can find ourselves in an endless loop of working toward an uncertain or unattainable endgame.
 After all, we could always become more flexible, in theory at least!
 Dance goals that are specific set us up for success by giving us a concrete result to work toward.
-We achieve our dance goals by being clear about exactly what we want to accomplish.
+You can achieve your dance goals by being clear about exactly what we want to accomplish.

 - Think outside of the box!
 These blog posts offer examples of goals for dance technique, artistry, and social and emotional development for dance students.

-2.)
-Set personal dance goals: General goals are also universal – they lack the personal connection that make us feel passionate about achieving them.
+General goals are also universal – they lack the personal connection that make us feel passionate about achieving them.
 Our dance goals should be based in our own needs, not universal standards.
 When our dance goals are not personal, we can find ourselves playing the comparison game.
 We might have an amazing breakthrough, but not be able to celebrate it because it doesn’t feel as impressive as what others are achieving.
 For example, if your goal is simply to “improve flexibility,” being able to reach your toes in a forward fold might feel kinda lame in comparison to the photos of utlra-bendy dancers in full scorpions you see on Instagram.
 But, if you recognize that hamstring flexibility is a particular issue for you, personally, and make touching your toes in a forward fold a goal to be achieved on the path toward the scorpion, then you are in a better position to celebrate the personal success of the forward fold.
 Dance goals that are personal honor where we are at in our own dance journeys, provide the motivation to keep working through its ups and downs, and celebrate each milestone along the way.
 They set us up for success by becoming a meaningful part of our unique dance experience.
-We achieve our dance goals by setting personal milestones to achieve – not holding ourselves to standards of others.
+You can achieve your dance goals by setting personal milestones to achieve – not holding ourselves to standards of others.

 - Use The Holistic Guide to Goal Setting for Dancers to help you reflect on your needs as a dancer and set unique, meaningful goals for dance technique, artistry, and your overall wellbeing.